aritonang92/face_recognition_project/README.md

    and [Fourier transform](https://www.youtube.com/watch?v=spUNpyF58BY) because they are essential parts that you must know.
-4. Train a model: Split the images data using `train_test_split` of `sklearn` library, in this particular case I tried 90 % for training data and 10 % for testing data then I tried Support Vector Machine (SVM) method because it tends to performs good when it comes to many we're talking about classification and also after tried couple of models using `GridSearchCV` and seems like SVM performs the best.
-In this modelling I got 75.86 % of accuracy and if I compared to what [codebasics](https://github.com/codebasics/py/tree/master/DataScience/CelebrityFaceRecognition) did that got above 80 % of accuracy, my results is good enough because I used five female model instead of mixed male and female models and with various skin tone, this thing is matters when you're talking about image classification.
+4. Train a model: Split the images data using `train_test_split` of `sklearn` library, in this particular case I tried 90 % for training data and 10 % for testing data then I tried Support Vector Machine (SVM) method because it tends to performs good when it comes to classification task and also after tried couple of models using `GridSearchCV` and seems like SVM performs the best.
+In the modelling section I got 75.86 % of accuracy and it is good enough.
 At the final step I saved the model in the pickle format.
 5. Build Flask Server for `server.py` and `util.py` (Back end): In this step I've made a Python Flask server.
 Broadly speaking, this section is the formation of the backend that we will use for the website later by using a model that has been saved in pickle format before.
 One thing that you should know